VirusPilot/stratux-pi4/README.md

 - Latest 64bit RasPiOS Lite Image from here: http://downloads.raspberrypi.org/raspios_lite_arm64/images/
 - https://github.com/VirusPilot/stratux

-It furthermore now (optionally) includes https://github.com/TomBric/stratux-radar-display
+It furthermore now (optionally) includes https://github.com/TomBric/stratux-radar-display:
-- please note that the setup script execution takes significantly longer (only once)
+- please note that the setup script execution for the radar display takes significantly longer (only once)
 - in /etc/rc.local you need to enable your particular display type after the setup script has finished

+It also includes the option to use ublox AssistNow Online if you have an account:
+- in /etc/rc.local you need to enable the respective entry and replace `myToken` with your individual ublox token accordingly

 A list of differences to the original Stratux Europe Edition
 - slightly modified system files (config.txt)
-- radar display autostart prepared but disabled in /etc/rc.local
-- ublox AssistNow Online script prepared but disabled in /etc/rc.local
-- ublox AssistNow Autonomous mode enabled and configuration saved
+- gps.go: ublox AssistNow Autonomous mode enabled and configuration saved
+- gps.go: use Beidou instead of Glonass in case of ublox 8 so that the three following GNSS are used: GPS, Galileio, Beidou

 ## Please use this script with caution and only on a fresh Raspbian Buster Image, because:
 - the entire filesystem (except /boot) will be changed to read-only to prevent microSD card corruption